peterbe/IssueTrackerProduct/IssueTrackerProduct/tests/README.txt

 You might want to set this so you don't try to send out emails: export DEBUG_ISSUETRACKERPRODUCT=1

+You might want to disable CheckoutableTemplates: export DISABLE_CHECKOUTABLE_TEMPLATES=1

 To run all IssueTracker tests
 ./bin/zopectl test --dir Products/IssueTrackerProduct/tests/